 The University Core Curriculum (UCC) is a required component of all undergraduate degrees.
 The spirit of the UCC emerges from the kinds of intellectual attitudes the University strives to develop in students.
 The central purpose of the UCC is to enable students to live rich, satisfying lives and to undertake the broad responsibilities of citizenship in a free society.
 A bachelor’s degree at Ball State University requires a minimum of 120 credit hours, and about one-third of the degree consists of courses in the UCC.
 The remainder of the degree consists of courses in the major(s), minor(s), or electives.

-Ball State students entering the university prior to Fall 2010 follow a core curriculum that is different than the one outlined below.
 The current University Core Curriculum (UCC) has three tiers.
 Tier 1 includes the largest number of required courses.
-Descriptions of UCC courses can be found in the Advising Handbook and the Undergraduate Catalog.
+Outlines of the current University Core Curriculum and descriptions of UCC courses can be found in the Advising Handbook and the current Undergraduate Catalog.

-Your academic advisor will help you to understand the requirements of the UCC (including WISER+) and select appropriate courses.
+Your academic advisor will help you to understand the requirements of the UCC and assist in selecting appropriate courses.

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241